 There are now alternatives to painting boats with biocides.
-Ultrasonic antifouling is a effective and cost effective, sustainable (non-polluting) solution for antifouling for all sizes and types of vessel.
+Ultrasonic antifouling is an effective and cost-effective, sustainable (non-polluting) solution for antifouling for all sizes and vessel types.

 In 1761 the British Royal Navy addressed the issue of worms eating the wooden hulls, by affixing copper plates to their vessels [Reference: wikipedia.org/…Copper_sheathing].
 The copper produced a poisonous film, composed mainly of copper oxychloride which inhibited the worm’s growth, and thereby spared the ships.
 That invention lead to the phrase ‘a copper-bottomed guarantee‘ meaning something that worked well and was trustworthy [Reference: Phrases.org https://www.phrases.org.uk/…].
 It was Sir Humphrey Davy who finally identified that the reason for the antifouling from copper sheets was due to the dissolution of copper into seawater.
 That same concept of using copper as a biocide, all be it in liquid form, is the major means of hull preservation today.
 In a strange twist of English language, copper, therefore, has a good name, yet the copper plates of 1761 are much different to the copper-based (or other) biocides of 2021.

 When iron ships came along in the 18th century, biofouling once again returned since iron does not have the same toxic effect on bio-organisms, and so once more the search was on for new antifouling coatings.